phoerious/rs-backup-suite/README.md

 ### Server
 For installing the server component run

-    sudo make server-install
+    sudo ./install.sh server

 on your server machine.
 This installs all the necessary files into the right location on your system.
-Finally copy the file `/etc/rs-backup/server-config.example` to `/etc/rs-backup/server-config`.

 #### Tweaking the configuration file
 If you need to tweak the server settings, simply edit `/etc/rs-backup/server-config` to your needs.
 There you can configure the following directives: